AquibaB/Arbitrage-strategies-BTC/README.md

 # Arbitrage Opportunities in BTC (Challenge #3 of FinTech Bootcamp)

-In this Challenge, I created several calculations to take advantage of price inefficiencies between Coinbase and Bitstamp in 2018.
+In this Challenge, I created several calculations to take advantage of Bitcoin's price inefficiencies in 2018 between two crypto exchanges, Coinbase and Bitstamp.

 ## Technologies